Java programmer expert

 // => false

-In this example, both strings have the same text, but since we are comparing references (memory addresses of two different instances), the result is understandably a boolean value false.
+In this example, both strings have the same text, but since we are comparing references (memory addresses of two different instances), the result is understandably a boolean value of false.

 Example: